Mobile Coverage Project

-The Mobile Coverage project will invest in new mobile infrastructure, increase competition, consumer choice, and deliver improved mobile coverage where people live and work in rural and regional NSW.
+Through transformative investment in mobile phone infrastructure and emerging technologies, the Mobile Coverage Project will increase competition, consumer choice, and deliver improved mobile coverage outcomes where people live and work in rural and regional NSW.

-Stage 1 of the Mobile Coverage Project will invest $50 million to develop active sharing partnerships with the telecommunications industry.
+Stage 1 of the Mobile Coverage Project will invest $30 million to deliver active sharing mobile coverage solutions in partnership with the telecommunications industry.

-NSW is the first jurisdiction in Australia to work with industry to develop active sharing partnerships to benefit rural and regional communities.
+NSW is the first jurisdiction in Australia to work with industry to develop active sharing partnerships between the government and telecommunications sector to benefit rural and regional communities.

 - enable adoption of new technologies, such as 5G; and